green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 ### Connecting to DB
 You can now connect to the db directly on port 5432, which is exposed to your host system.\
-The expose to the host system is not needed.
-If you do not want to access the db directly just remove the `5432:5432` entry in the `compose.yml` file.
+This exposure is not strictly needed for the green metrics tool to run, but is useful if you want to access the db directly.
+If you do not wish to do so, just remove the `5432:5432` entry in the `compose.yml` file.

-The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the `compose.yml` file.
+The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the `install.sh` run, and can be found in the `compose.yml` file.

 ### Restarting Docker containers on system reboot